James-Venditto/James-Venditto/README.md

-MS/PhD Track Student at Columbia University's Lightwave Research Laboratory.
+PhD candidate in Columbia University's Lightwave Research Laboratory.
 I am particularly interested in optoelectronics, renewable energy technologies, and the intersection of the two fields.

 I currently perform research in the area of integrated silicon photonics, including both active and passive devices.